Lovely pic of the encounter of the natural habitants of Machu Picchu with a visitor, a llama and its guest in the Inca Sanctuary.

 Highlights

-• The Inca Trail is the best route in all of Peru and is considered one of the world's five best treks.
+• The Inca Trail is the best route in all of Peru and is considered one of the world's best treks.

-• The Inca Trail is known for the many ancient constructions and archeological sites along the way, which you’ll be free to explore along the journey while your guide informs you of their history.
+• Walk ancient archeological sites along the way, which you’ll be free to explore while your guide informs you of their history.

 • Board the Vistadome panoramic train on the way back to Cusco and enjoy the stunning scenery.